 Throughout the diploma examination development process, Alberta Education makes every effort to ensure examinations reflect the standards of the programs of study.
-Before implementing the current Mathematics 30-1 Program of Studies, seven province-wide consultations involving over 120 teachers were held to discuss the blueprint for the Mathematics 30-1 Diploma Examinations.
+Before implementing the current Mathematics 30-1 Program of Studies, seven province-wide consultations involving over 120 teachers were held to discuss the blueprint for the Mathematics 30-1 diploma examinations.
 Teachers were also involved in developing items (exam questions) and performance standard descriptors.

-The November 2014 and January, June, and August 2015 Mathematics 30-1 Diploma Examinations were built to the published blueprint specifications, based on the program of studies outcomes.
+The November 2015 and January, April, June, and August 2016 Mathematics 30-1 diploma examinations were built to the published blueprint specifications, based on the program of studies outcomes.
 To help ensure this, teachers, post-secondary representatives, and Alberta Education staff were extensively involved during the validation processes.
-After the administration of the January 2015 diploma examination, a Standards Confirmation Working Group, consisting of 20 teachers from across the province, reaffirmed benchmarks of performance for the acceptable standard and the standard of excellence.
-Using two commonly accepted statistical procedures, it was established that the January 2015 Mathematics 30-1 Diploma Examination reflected the standards and outcomes of the current program.
+After the administration of the January 2016 diploma examination, a standards confirmation working group, consisting of 20 teachers from across the province and curriculum staff, reaffirmed benchmarks of performance for the acceptable standard and the standard of excellence.
+Using two commonly accepted statistical procedures, it was established that the January 2016 Mathematics 30-1 diploma examination reflected the standards and outcomes of the current program.
+After the June 2016 Mathematics 30-1 examinations, 25 teachers along with curriculum staff met for 2 days and determined that the June 2016 Mathematics 30-1 examinations met the standards for the acceptable and excellence levels.

 Fairness to students and student success will continue to be the focus of any changes to provincial assessments.
+In 2017, we plan to pick a baseline exam and start equating the marks for Mathematics 30-1 students.